mcrespoae/tempit/README.md

 - Deprecation warnings will be added before removing a feature.

-- Decorated classes will rise a warning to inform the user about the potential issues described in [Decorating classes that could be instantiated in another processes](#decorating-classes-that-could-be-instantiated-in-another-processes) section.
+- Decorated classes will raise a warning to inform the user about the potential issues described in [Decorating classes that could be instantiated in other processes](#decorating-classes-that-could-be-instantiated-in-other-processes) section.

 - If the `run_times` parameter exceeds `num_processors - 1`, it will be downsized to match the number of available processors minus one to maximize parallelization.

-- If recursion has been detected, a warning will be promted.
+- If recursion has been detected, a warning will be prompted.
 If so, please, go to [Recursive functions](#recursive-functions).

 ## Contributing

 Contributions are welcome!
 Please follow these guidelines when contributing:

 1. Fork the repository.
-2. Use `make install` to install all depedencies.
+2. Use `make install` to install all dependencies.
 3. Create a new branch for your changes.
 4. Implement your changes and commit them.
 5. Push your changes to your forked repository.